andrewsrichardson/food-blog/src/pages/blog/sausage-ragu/sausage-ragu.md

 path: sausage-ragu
 date: 2021-01-11T20:48:52.141Z
 title: Sausage Ragu
-description: A rich tomato sauce filled with a variety of vegetables and caramelised sausage meat.
-A treat in the middle of winter and perfect for freezing for a rainy day
+description: A rich slow cooked tomato sauce filled with a variety of vegetables and caramelised sausage meat.
+An absolute treated served with pasta and fresh basil.
+Perfect for freezing for a rainy day
 time: "120"
 ingredient:
   - item: